Contents

 On January 19, 2021, NHTSA denied CBF’s petition for reconsideration.
 On January 20, 2021, President Joseph Biden signed Executive Order 13990 on “Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis” which establishes a policy to listen to science and improve public health and protect our environment.
 The Order directed all executive departments and agencies to review, and as appropriate, take action to address federal regulations finalized during the last four years that conflict with these objectives.
 On February 8, 2021, the D.C.
 Circuit granted a motion from the Agencies to hold the consolidated Part One cases in abeyance while the Agencies conduct their review of SAFE Part One.

-In April 2021, both Agencies issued proposed rulemakings reconsidering and revising SAFE Part One; CBF joined coalition comments on both regulations.
-NHTSA issued a final rule repealing its portion of SAFE Part One in December 2021.
-In March 2022, EPA issued a final rule reinstating California’s waiver and states’ authority to adopt the Clean Cars program.
-CBF’s case remains in abeyance.
+In April 2021, both Agencies issued proposed rulemakings reconsidering and revising SAFE Part One.
+CBF joined coalition comments on both EPA and NHTSA’s regulations.
+NHTSA issued a final rule repealing its portion of SAFE Part One in December 2021 and in March 2022, EPA issued a final rule reinstating California’s waiver and states’ authority to adopt the Clean Cars program.

 United States Court of Appeals for the District of Columbia Circuit